Entanglement propagation in thermalization of an isolated quantum system: Introduction

 Propagation speed of entanglement in a quantum many-body system has also been a fundamental issue and addressed theoretically \cite{amico08,lieb72,calabrese05,kim13,bravyi06,kormos17}.
 Propagation of correlations have been experimentally studied using cold atoms \cite{cheneau12} as well as trapped ions \cite{richerme14}.
 It corresponds to the speed of light in relativistic theories and restricts propagation of information.
 It is deeply related with thermalization in a quantum system and plays a crucial role in the proof of the second law of thermodynamics and the nonequilibrium fluctuation theorem \cite{iyoda17,iyoda18}.

 Since entanglement is not a conserved quantity that can be locally created, a careful analysis is required to study its transport.
-In Ref.~\cite{calabrese05}, for example, propagation speed of entanglement, which is identified as that of quasi-particles, is extracted from the time-evolution of EE in a subsystem after a quench assuming that the characteristic time for saturation of EE, referred to as $t^\ast$, is related with the maximum propagation speed of entanglement $V$ as $t^\ast=L/2V$, where $L$ is the system size.
-However, it is not cleat that the growth of EE for a subsystem is entirely due to propagation of quasi-particles with maximum velocity.
+In Ref.~\cite{calabrese05}, for example, propagation speed of entanglement, which is identified as that of quasi-particles, is extracted from the time-evolution of EE in a subsystem after a quench assuming that the characteristic time for saturation of EE, referred to as $t^\ast$, is related with the maximum propagation speed of entanglement $V$ as $t^\ast=L/2V$, where $L$ is the subsystem size.
+However, the interpretation of the saturation of EE based on the quasi-particle picture is not valid for systems without well-defined quasi-particles.
+Thus it is not clear if the propagation speed of EE manifests itself in the subsystem size dependence of $t^\ast$ in such systems.
+Later the time evolution of EE after a global quench in a strongly coupled gapless system has been analyzed by the holographic calculations in Ref.\,\cite{Liu14}.
+The linear growth of EE has been found and has been interpreted due to the spread of the wave front of the ``Tsunami" of entanglement.
+The idea of the ``entanglement Tsunami" has been further examined by the 1+1 dimensional CFT in the limit of large central charge and it has been shown that the time dependence of EE in multiple intervals is not correctly captured by the quasi-particle model \cite{Leichenauer15}.
+It has also been shown that this entanglement Tsunami picture is no longer valid for the small subsystems \cite{Kundu17}.
+Thus it is expected that a further investigation of the spread of entanglement in finite systems without free quasi-particle picture yields deep insights into entanglement transport.